kenjinc/university-dining-impact-model/data/cleaning-script.md

     ## #   ²​Series.Code

-Before we can spatially join the relevant variables from this data source to our aggregated dataset, we will need to make it so that each row represents a single country, and that there is a column designated for each of the following variables of interest: (1) the total number of students enrolled in ISCED 6 programs, (2) the total number of students enrolled in ISCED 7 programs, (3) the total number of students enrolled in ISCED 8 programs, (4) the total number of people living within the country, and (5) the reference year being used for each of these variables.
+Before we can spatially join the relevant variables from this data source, we will need to make it so that the data associated with each included country is captured in a single row, and each subsequent column captures the following: (1) the total number of students enrolled in ISCED 6 programs, (2) the total number of students enrolled in ISCED 7 programs, (3) the total number of students enrolled in ISCED 8 programs, (4) the total number of people living within the country, and (5) the reference year being used for each of these variables.

-We will begin this process by selecting out the `country.code` and `series.code` columns and renaming the `country.name`, `series`, and reference year variables.
+We will begin this process by selecting out the `Country.Code` and `Series.Code` columns and renaming the `Country.Name`, `Series`, and reference year variables.

 ``` r